bajamircea/bajamircea.github.io/_posts/2022-10-23-c-api-wrap-idiom.markdown

 When functions have defaulted parameters, the error code should be the last function parameter that is not defaulted.

-The error code contains a error number and an error category that is eventually an object used to interpret the error number.
-To keep the error code small, the error category is ultimately an object with a long scope (`static` inside non-member function) and the error code keeps a reference to such a long lived object.
+The error code contains an error number and an error category that is eventually an object used to interpret the error number.
+To keep the error code small, the error category is ultimately an object with a long scope (`static` inside non-member function) and the error code keeps just a reference to such a long lived object, rather than the object itself.
 You might need to invest into understanding this mechanism to:
 - provide custom error categories (e.g. for registry string blob size is not multiple of `wchar_t`
 - improve upon `std::system_category` error string formatting (e.g. to ensure